3. Config

 latexindent.pl special1.tex -l special-indent-rules-global.yaml

-code blocks have received indentation, while in Listing 231 both code blocks have received a single space of indentation.
+we receive the outputs in Listing 236 and Listing 237; notice that in Listing 236 neither of the special code blocks have received indentation, while in Listing 237 both code blocks have received a single space of indentation.

 The function $f$ has formula